Next: Command-Line Arguments, Up: Tutorial [Index]

 default.

-All Go source files in the book have been run through gofmt
+All Go source files in the book have been run through gofmt, and you should

 get into the habit of doing the same for your own code.
 Declaring a standard